piscisvolans/piscisvolans.github.io/poetry.md

 <pre class="poem">
 No roadside attraction invites me to See the World's Deepest Hole

 but I stop here in dreams, on imagined, world's-end roadtrips.
 I turn off my car,

 zip up my parka, crunch snow and glass in the overgrown parking lot.

 Scientists drilled the hole.
 It ends almost eight miles down in rock hot and plastic.

 When they had learned what they wanted about what was down there,

 when the drill mouth had chewed copper and granite
-and choked on mud boiling with hydrogen
+and choked on mud "boiling with hydrogen"

 they welded the borehole shut and left it to the taiga.
 Some walls are gone, the laboratories looted,

 but the cinderblock and rebar are pushed clear of the hand-width hole.
 I kick the rusted plug

 with quilted boot, sensing the organ pipe voice
 of the space below.
 I know I'm safe

 from that depth—nothing on earth is bottomless,
 nowhere will I fall forever—

 still, some things are lost; they aren't buried where people look, where their shovels dig.

 I don't linger.
 I hear again the call of far places
 where I will step unrecognized through undivided rooms.
 </pre>